ga-wdi-exercises/state_capitals/readme.md

  - Make sure the states don't appear in alphabetical order in the prompts.
 This will make the game a bit more challenging for the user.

+ - Provide a welcome message to introduce the player to the game.

  - Initialize new keys in the hashes that store the number of times a user gets a capital `correct` and the number of times the answer is `wrong`.

  - Through all 50 states, prompt the user to name the capital of the state.